frontendr/bemmed/README.md

 but I got used to it quite fast.
 The habit of destructuring `BEM` element classes into separate variables makes it more clear what each `className` is for.

+For example, I find `className={titleClass.withMod({inverted: myInvertedState})}` much easier to read than `className={"header__title" + (myInvertedState ? " header__title--inverted" : "")`.
+And I think we've all seen worse classes with more inline logic than that.

+Don't forget about the benefits of keeping your code *[DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)* by not repeating the same base class over and over again.
+This makes changes in your code much easier to make and modifying the class based on a condition is baked in, so no need to use a ternary operator or helper functions.

 ### Now my IDE can't find the usages of a specific class!

 True, but are your classes that scattered throughout your application?
 Also, if that's